WANGYINGYU/Occupancy-SLAM/README.md

     Occupancy-SLAM
 </h1>

 C++ implementation of *<u>[Occupancy-SLAM: An Efficient and Robust Algorithm for Simultaneously Optimizing Robot Poses and Occupancy Map](https://arxiv.org/pdf/2502.06292).
 Yingyu Wang, Liang Zhao, and Shoudong Huang.
-Preprint</u>* and *<u>[Occupancy-SLAM: Simultaneously Optimizing Robot Poses and Continuous Occupancy Map](https://www.roboticsproceedings.org/rss18/p003.pdf).
+In IEEE Transactions on Robotics (T-RO)</u>* and *<u>[Occupancy-SLAM: Simultaneously Optimizing Robot Poses and Continuous Occupancy Map](https://www.roboticsproceedings.org/rss18/p003.pdf).
 Liang Zhao, Yingyu Wang, and Shoudong Huang.
 In Robotics Science and Systems (RSS), 2022</u>*.

 Joint optimization of poses and features has been extensively studied and demonstrated to yield more accurate results in feature-based SLAM problems.
 However, research on